kimon222/stock-market-analysis-forecasting/readme.md

 **Bottom Graph**
 - These are the features that our model used to predict our target stock (in this case, APPL)
 - MSI is showing up as the most important feature because its stock price and data is strongly influencing the prediction of our target stock (APPL)
-- The model learned that MSI's stock movements are a good indicator for predicting our target stock (APPL).
+- The model learned that MSI's stock movements are a good indicator for predicting our target stock (APPL)